RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 - Sometimes it's hard for PhD students at top universities to replicate work from published papers.
 Fortunately, we can take a look at the opensource implementations.
 - When you get a large neuralnet, especially in computer vision, always try transfer learning first.
 You can **freeze** certain layers, modify the later layers, and train those.
 Those pre-trained networks have been trained on millions of images, which could take days or even weeks on your machine.
+    - If the training datasets are small, we can choose to freeze most layers, and only train a very small number of layers.
 - Data augmentation: almost in all computer vision domains, the more data the better.
     - Distortions: mirroring, random cropping parts of the images, rotation, shearing, local warping are common.
     - Color shifting: e.g., adding and subtracting certain values from R,G,B values.
 In AlexNet, PCA color augmentation keeps the overall color variation in an image.